 - Better together: Among organisations that use both marketing automation and CRM as part of an integrated technology stack, 77% met or beat their revenue goals.

 Marketers who have adopted marketing automation suggest that the biggest benefits are:

-(30%) Better targeting of their prospects and existing customers
+etter targeting of their prospects and existing customers (30%)

 (Lenskold and Pedowitz)

-The business value of marketing automation varies according to how an organisation applies the technology.
+The value of marketing automation to the business varies according to how an organisation applies the technology.

-- For the small marketing team, it might be time savings.
+- For smaller marketing teams, there will be some time savings.

-- For the marketer with lead generation quotas, it might be the ability to customise and co-ordinate cross-channel marketing campaigns.
+- For marketers' with lead generation quotas, it might be the ability to customise and co-ordinate cross-channel marketing campaigns.

 - For the marketer focused on sales enablement, it could be the ability to use automated programmes such as lead nurturing and lead scoring.

 - For the sales team, it might be more and better-qualified leads, nuanced intelligence about a lead’s needs, a shorter sales cycle, or a real-time list of hot prospects.